Additional Public Health Measures for All Sectors

 - Remind everyone (employees, volunteers and patrons) not to enter if they are experiencing symptoms of COVID-19.
 Encourage them to use the online self-assessment tool before entering or set up a screening station away from the entrance to avoid crowding.

 - Offer to reschedule appointments or reservations for patrons when they are sick.
 If applicable, consider eliminating penalties on cancellations to encourage patrons to reschedule if they are feeling unwell.

-- Employees, volunteers, guests or patrons who are sick or who have any COVID-19 symptoms should stay home.
+- Employees, volunteers, guests or patrons who are sick, or who have any COVID-19 symptoms, or who live with someone that has any COVID-19 symptoms, must stay home.
 Encourage them to seek testing.
 To know when employees who are sick or who have had any COVID-19 symptoms can return to work, see the recommendations according to how long they must self-isolate.
 Have a flexible sick leave policy so employees do not come in sick.

 Signage, Prominently Displayed